sandialabs/spack-manager/docs/index.rst

 improvements back to spack on a regular basis to reduce the code that is maintained here.
 As such we do not try to fully mask spack's workflow or commands from users, but rather expose them at a level appropriate for the user type.

-Spack-Manager's design is intended to serve three separate user types in a software project, and the level of spack exposure/knowledge required:
+Spack-Manager's design is intended to serve three separate user types in a software project, and the level of expected spack exposure/knowledge required decreases as the user becomes further removed from the build process.
+The three user types are:

 - System administrators (spack is heavily exposed and relied on)
 - Code developers (some basics about spack are required, but much of the workflow can be scripted away)